-Our shop at Trefriw Woollen Mills will be closed from Saturday 24th October to comply with Welsh Government regulations.
+Our shop in Trefriw is now closed in order to comply with Welsh Assembly regulations.

 Watch the cloth grow as we weave our Welsh tapestry, tweed or travel rugs on a Dobcross loom which is over 50 years old.